 Fitch Takes Various Actions on 12 Trust Preferred CDOs

 OREANDA-NEWS.
-Fitch Ratings has affirmed 75, upgraded eight, and revised Rating Outlooks on four tranches from 12 collateralized debt obligations (CDOs) backed primarily by Trust Preferred (TruPS) securities issued by banks and insurance companies.
+Fitch Ratings has affirmed 42, upgraded three, downgraded two, and revised Rating Outlooks on six tranches from 12 collateralized debt obligations (CDOs) backed primarily by Trust Preferred (TruPS) securities issued by banks.

 KEY RATING DRIVERS

-Credit Quality of Collateral: In 10 transactions, the credit quality of the collateral portfolios, as measured by a combination of Fitch's bank scores and ratings, remained stable or improved.
+Credit Quality of Collateral: In nine transactions, the credit quality of the collateral portfolios, as measured by a combination of Fitch's bank scores and ratings, remained stable or improved.
+As reported in the rating action report, the remaining three transactions experienced deterioration in credit quality.
 Two transactions reported new deferrals or defaults since last review.

 Resolution and Recovery of Defaults and Deferrals: The number of cures continued to outpace deferrals and defaults, as Fitch reports in its monthly Fitch Bank TruPS CDO Default and Deferral Index report.
 Fitch assesses the likelihood of a cure for a current deferral based on the score history of a deferring issuer since deferral.